 Highway right-of-way refers to when you should yield to cars on the highway.
 Freeway traffic that is already moving has the right-of-way.
 When it is safe, you can merge or pass when necessary.
 You must yield to all oncoming traffic when merging onto a highway ramp.
 The merging lane does not have the right-of-way.

-Drivers must take notice and obey all signs in a parking lot.
-There will be signs to direct pedestrians right-of-way, and the proper lane you should enter and exit.
+Drivers must take notice of and obey all signs in a parking lot.
+There will be signs to direct pedestrians right-of-way and the proper lane they should enter and exit.
 When driving through parking lots, always drive slowly and keep an eye out for cars exiting spots.

 Drivers, cyclists and pedestrians who are using the roundabout have right the right-of-way.
 Vehicles entering must yield and wait for a safe gap to enter.
 Look for pedestrians who might be crossing and give them space and time to cross safely.